dhoerl/EngineeringNotationFormatter/README.md

     Martin Moene has created a really nice C++ version, see https://github.com/martinmoene/EngFormat-Cpp

 RELEASE NOTES:
-    v 1.1 - after Martin Moene found some edge cases that produces failures, redid much of the code
+    v 1.2 - after Martin Moene found some edge cases that produces failures, redid much of the code
           - log messages can be enabled or not in EngNotation.c
-		  - handle input values which are not normal floats v 1.0 - initial release, basically as I got i from Jukka Korpela
+		  - handle input values which are not normal floats and return Nan, Infinite, etc as appropriate
+		  - incorporated Unit Tests based on the ones written by Martin Moene (we now share them) v 1.0 - initial release, basically as I got i from Jukka Korpela

 HISTORICAL: